Chang-Yu-Chang/emergent-coexistence/README.md

 [1] compiler_4.2.0      BiocManager_1.30.18 tools_4.2.0         renv_0.15.5
 ```

-To install the dependent R packages, we use `renv` to record the packages used in this project.
+To install the package dependency, we use `renv` to record the packages used in this project.
 After cloning this repo into the local directory, open your code editor (e.g., Rstudio) and run the following two lines in R console.

 ```
 > install.packages("renv")
 > renv::init(bioconductor = T)
 ```

 This will automatically install all packages on which this project depends.
 It may takes a few minutes.
 The installed packages will not be stored in your global environment but instead remain project-specific (saved in the subdirectory `renv/library/`).
-When you open a new R session under the R project structure (the folder that contains `emergent-coexistence.Rproj`), for instance in R studio, these project-specific packages will be already installed.
+When you open a new R session under the R project structure (the folder that contains `emergent-coexistence.Rproj`, the directory you decided in step 1), for instance in R studio, these project-specific packages will be already installed.

 ### Step 3: sync the raw data to Dropbox